-So your school recently purchased a Remind plan.
+So your school recently purchased Remind Hub.
 Congratulations!
 Whether you’re brand new to Remind or a longtime user, getting started is easier than ever.

 In this guide, we’ll walk you through the following steps: